skovranek/buftermio/README.md

 input, err := buffer.GetInput()
 ```
 ## Controls
-- Use up/down arrows to scroll though cache.
+- Up/down arrows to scroll though cache.
-- Use left/right arrows for moving the cursor left/right.
-It will insert characters instead of overwriting them.
+- Left/right arrows to move the cursor left/right.
+Buftermio will insert characters instead of overwriting them.
-- Use return to enter input.
+- Return to enter input.
-- Using tab will output four spaces.
+- Tab will output four spaces.
 I found the tab functionality was inconsistent in the CLI, so I simplified it.
 - _Note: Keys with escape sequences may not work.
 A-Z, 0-9, and most keys will behave normally.
 But, if on the off chance there is unpredicted effects when you use certain keys, you now know why.
 I'll gladly modify this if it becomes a problem for anyone._
 ## Dependencies
 Buftermio uses a subrepository from the Go Project called [execabs](https://pkg.go.dev/golang.org/x/sys/execabs) instead of "os/exec" because of a [path-security issue](https://go.dev/blog/path-security) with "os/exec".